 There are many tools that support continuous delivery.
-But, DevOps makes a difference with more collaborative approach.
-DevOps practices help teams to dwell more on customer-centric approach.
+But DevOps makes a difference with a more collaborative approach.
+DevOps practices help teams to dwell more on the customer-centric approach.
 Most DevOps teams are already incorporating product management functionality in their processes.

 DevOps tools are driving companies to come up with customer-focused, personalized applications and services.
 However, it is important for companies to play around effective combination of tools depending on the requirements, every now and then.

 Traditionally, companies outsource their IT infrastructure processes such as tracking and monitoring state of systems to their external sources.
 Whereas, DevOps practices act otherwise, making infrastructure and security as shared resources rather than isolating them from actual processes.